absmach/magistrala-docs/docs/dev-guide/api.md

 ## Reference

-API reference in the Swagger UI can be found at: [https://api.magistrala.abstractmachines.fr][api]
+The API reference is available at the [Magistrala API documentation site](https://docs.api.magistrala.abstractmachines.fr/)

 ## Users